Where we work

 - A majority of workers who borrowed money estimated that it would take between seven and 24 months to pay off the debt.

-- Those who borrowed money to finance their trip overseas were 2.56 TIMES AS LIKELY to have experienced forced labor as those who did not.
+- Those who borrowed money to finance their trip overseas were 2.56 times as likely to have experienced forced labor as those who did not.

 Meet our Grant Programs Team

-Program ManagerMeet Adam
+Senior Program ManagerMeet Adam

-Associate Program ManagerMeet Grace
+Associate Program ManagerMeet Allison

-Grant Programs AssociateMeet Nazira
+Senior Grant Programs AssociateMeet Nazira

-Associate Program ManagerMeet Nic
+Program ManagerMeet Nic

 Country Manager, East AfricaMeet Shukri